RoboJackets/roboracing-software/README.md

 You can get started with the RoboRacing code base right away by launching our simulator!

-The following command will load our platform in the Sparkfun AVC track:
+The following command will load our platform in the IARRC circuit track:
 ```
 roslaunch rr_gazebo macaroni_iarrc_circuit.launch
 ```